メインコンテンツにスキップ

 What Is a Corporate Green Space?

-Prefectures and municipalities nationwide have enacted ordinances to promote greening and environmental conservation.
+Across Japan, prefectures and municipalities have established ordinances to promote greening and conserve the natural environment.

-These regulations require or promote greening of public land, private businesses, and residential areas, with some specifying minimum greening rates.
+These ordinances encourage—or in some cases require—the greening of public land, private business sites, and residential areas, with some specifying minimum greening ratios.

-The law also addresses the preservation of green spaces, greening agreements, and the designation and subsidization of preserved trees.
-Corporate green spaces refer to natural environments centered on planted vegetation that companies develop on their own land in accordance with these regulations.
+They also set forth regulations for the preservation of green spaces, greening agreements, and programs for designating and subsidizing preserved trees.
+A corporate green space refers to a nature-oriented area—centered on planted vegetation—that companies develop on their own premises in accordance with these regulations.

 Illustration of DNP's corporate green space, Ichigaya no mori (Ichigaya Forest)

-Ichigaya no mori (Ichigaya Forest) was conceived from the design stage with a strong emphasis on regeneration and circulation.
-Although the forest is artificial, it aims to establish a natural cycle where nutrients are stored in the soil and trees grow independently.
-About half of the forest sits on artificial ground, but natural soil is used instead of lightweight alternatives.
+Ichigaya no Mori (Ichigaya Forest) was envisioned from the earliest design stages as a project grounded in the principles of regeneration and circularity.
+Although it is an intentionally created forest, the plan sought to establish a natural cycle in which nutrients accumulate in the soil and trees can grow independently.
+About half of the forest sits on an engineered platform, yet natural soil—rather than lightweight artificial soil—is used to support this cycle.

-The core principle is to return all organic matter generated within the forest back to it.
-Dead branches are loosely piled within the green space, and materials collected from walking paths are composted into fertilizer.
-These processes are carried out by DNP employees, helping to sustain the natural ecological cycle.
+A key principle of the forest’s management is returning what the forest produces back into it.
+Fallen branches are left in loose piles within the green space, while materials collected from walking paths are composted into fertilizer.
+These practices, carried out by DNP employees, help maintain and reinforce a natural cycle of ecological regeneration.

-Ichigaya no mori (Ichigaya Forest) also supports environmental sustainability by reducing carbon dioxide emissions.
-It aims to serve as green infrastructure by mitigating the urban heat island effect, promoting rainwater infiltration into the ground to reduce flood risk, and creating a network that allows wildlife to inhabit and move between nearby forests and green spaces.
+Ichigaya no Mori also contributes to environmental sustainability as a system in harmony with its surroundings.
+It serves as green infrastructure by helping to mitigate the urban heat island effect, promoting rainwater infiltration to reduce flood risk, and creating networks that support the movement and habitats of wildlife connecting with neighboring forests and green spaces.

-Various eco-friendly systems to reduce carbon dioxide emissions and promote rainwater infiltration.
+Various eco-friendly systems to reduce carbon dioxide emissions and enhance rainwater infiltration.

-It is envisioned to serve as an important piece of green infrastructure in the greater Tokyo area, supporting a more attractive, flexible, and resilient urban environment.
+Envisioned as key green infrastructure for the greater Tokyo area, supporting a more attractive and resilient urban environment

 Key Priorities at the Initial Planning Stage

-The first Ichigaya no mori (Ichigaya Forest) was established in 2015 and has expanded in phases to approximately 15,000 square meters of the planned 20,000 square meters as of March 2024.
-The project is guided by several key principles.
+Since the first area of Ichigaya no Mori (Ichigaya Forest) was created in 2015, the green space has been expanded in stages.
+As of March 2024, approximately 15,000 square meters of the planned total area of about 20,000 square meters have been completed.
+The planning of the project is based on several key priorities.

-First, the forest is designed to be unique to Ichigaya, inspired by the Musashino forest that once existed in the area.
-The goal is to create a diverse forest that reflects the region’s indigenous vegetation.
+The first priority is to create a green space that is unique to Ichigaya.
+Inspired by the Musashino woodlands that once existed in this area, the aim is to form a diverse forest that closely reflects the region’s natural vegetation, using trees and plants native to the area.

-Unlike typical landscaping projects that source plants from across Japan, Ichigaya no mori (Ichigaya Forest) limits plant sourcing to the eight prefectures of the Kanto region to prevent the introduction of non-native insects and fungi that may adhere to the root-ball soil.
-Over 20 species of tall trees, more than 70 species of shrubs, and native undergrowth have been sourced from Tokyo, Chiba, Ibaraki, Tochigi, and Gunma.
-Additionally, trees with natural shapes, such as curved trunks or uneven branches, were selected to better resemble the forms found in local nature.
+Unlike typical landscaping, which sources plants from across Japan, Ichigaya no Mori (Ichigaya Forest) restricts procurement to the eight prefectures of the Kanto region to prevent insects and fungi naturally adhering to root-ball soil from being introduced from outside the region.
+In practice, DNP sourced more than 20 species of tall trees, over 70 species of shrubs, and native groundcover plants from Tokyo, Chiba, Ibaraki, Tochigi, and Gunma.
+Moreover, tree specimens were intentionally selected for their natural forms—curved trunks, single‑sided branching, and other natural irregularities—to better reflect the shapes found in natural forests.

-Second, the project prioritizes safety, hygiene, and disaster prevention.
-As a green space in harmony with the surrounding community, we are enhancing the area by expanding sidewalks, managing undergrowth, and pruning branches to maintain a safe and comfortable public space.
-For example, while considering the natural layered structure of forests, we avoid foliage at heights that could obstruct visibility.
+The second priority is safety, hygiene, and disaster preparedness.
+As a green space integrated with the surrounding neighborhood, the project includes sidewalk expansion, maintenance of groundcover, and branch pruning to ensure a comfortable and safe public environment.
+For example, while considering the natural stratified structure of forests, the project avoids placing foliage at heights that could obstruct visibility.

 Professionals gather for discussions at the P&I Lab